 For the Balearic Islands, applications for the badges are normally only handled via the local town hall.
 Speak to the foreign residents officer at the council or, if there is none, ask for an appointment with a council social worker (trabajador social).

 Fo the Canary Islands, full information on the process (in Spanish) is on this link including a “solicitud” link to download and print out the form.
 There is also an information line (in Spanish) available (0034) 928219030 (press option 5: “políticas sociales” (social policies)).
 This line is open 08:00 to 20:00 Monday to Friday.
 Or contact the provincial centre.

 There is also an option whereby a disabled parking badge can be issued on humanitarian grounds (‘razones humanitarias’) for one year (renewable) in the event of a severe illness or reduced lifespan, without the need to wait to have the level of incapacity certified.
 A health centre can normally advise on this and issue a certificate to use in the application.

-Note: All EU citizens, (and UK citizens registered as resident by 31st Dec.
-2020), have the right to apply for the disabled badge but must have a NIE (foreigners’ identification number), passport and must have a record that they are registered on the local census at their town hall (‘empadronado’).
+Note: All registered residents in Spain have the right to apply for the disabled badge but must have a residency identification, passport and must have a record that they are registered on the local census at their town hall (‘empadronado’).
 For details on how to do this, click here.